MicrosoftDocs/sql-docs/azure-sql/database/design-first-database-tutorial.md

 ms.service: sql-database
 ms.subservice: development
 ms.topic: tutorial
-ms.custom:
-  - sqldbrb=1
 ---
-# Tutorial: Design a relational database in Azure SQL Database using SSMS
+# Tutorial: Design a relational database in Azure SQL Database

 [!INCLUDE [appliesto-sqldb](../includes/appliesto-sqldb.md)]

 Azure SQL Database is a relational database-as-a-service (DBaaS) in the Microsoft Azure.
 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
-> - Create a database using the Azure portal*
-> - Set up a server-level IP firewall rule using the Azure portal
-> - Connect to the database with SSMS
+> - Connect to the database
-> - Create tables with SSMS
+> - Create tables with T-SQL commands
 > - Bulk load data with BCP
-> - Query data with SSMS
+> - Query data with T-SQL commands

 > [!NOTE]
 > For the purpose of this tutorial, we are using Azure SQL Database.
 You could also use a pooled database in an elastic pool or a SQL Managed Instance.
 For connectivity to a SQL Managed Instance, see these SQL Managed Instance quickstarts: [Quickstart: Configure Azure VM to connect to an Azure SQL Managed Instance](../managed-instance/connect-vm-instance-configure.md) and [Quickstart: Configure a point-to-site connection to an Azure SQL Managed Instance from on-premises](../managed-instance/point-to-site-p2s-configure.md).